grimsteel/go-blog/posts/intro-to-go.md

 var c, d int8 = 6, 7
 ```

 Unlike other languages, it is a **compile-time** error in Go to declare a variable and not use it.
 This threw me off at first\!
 I’ll often declare variables but not actually write code that uses them until well into the project.
-Enforcing usage is definitely an interesting choice.
+Enforcing usage is definitely an interesting choice[^learn].

 #### Arrays

 Arrays have fixed size (known at compile-time) and known type.
-Go actually allows you to compare two arrays by *value* using the \== operator, as long as they have the same size and type\!
-(Will)
+Go actually allows you to compare two arrays by *value* using the == operator, as long as they have the same size and type[^gist]!

-The array syntax may look backwards from a C-perspective (just wait until we get to pointers\!)
+The array syntax may look backwards from a C-perspective: the length is before the type.

 Array literals are also possible with curly braces, like C.